offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * `sum(state_state_transitions[state, s] for s in states) == 1.0`
    * `sum(state_symbol_emissions[state, s] for s in symbols) == 1.0`
    ```

-   Given a sequence of swings by the batter (emitted symbols), the goal of HMM is to estimate the probability of which bat was used for each swing in that sequence (hidden state).

  * `{bm} Hidden Markov Model diagram` `{bm} /(HMM diagram|HMM Diagram)/` - A visualization of an HMM as a directed graph.